dbadiger/JavaScript-Darshan/README.md

    7.BigInt (ES11):
         Represents large integers that cannot be represented by the Number type.
         The range is practically unlimited and depends on available memory.

+### datatypes are based on memory allocation
+Primitive datatypes->  call by value (string, number, boolean,null, undefined, BigInt, symbol) ->Stack memory

+Reference/Non-primitive data types -> call by reference ( array, object, function) -> heap memory

+JavaScript is a dynamically typed language.
+This means that you don't need to specify the data type of a variable when you declare it.